-On this day in 1942, General Dwight D. Eisenhower becomes commander of all U.S. troops in the European theater of World War II, continuing the steady ascent in military rank that would culminate in his appointment as supreme Allied commander of all forces in Europe in 1943.
+On June 25, 1942, General Dwight D. Eisenhower becomes commander of all U.S. troops in the European theater of World War II, continuing the steady ascent in military rank that would culminate in his appointment as supreme Allied commander of all forces in Europe in 1943.
 As U.S. commander, Ike developed diplomatic skills that he would later employ as America’s 34th president.

 U.S. Army military historians Carl Vuono and M.P.W.
 Stone have described Eisenhower as a dynamic leader who successfully planned and oversaw military strategy in a complex global environment.
 These qualities came in handy when Eisenhower was elected president in 1952.
 The Cold War between democratic and communist nations was in full swing and Eisenhower’s ability to form cooperative relationships, his military experience and calm demeanor reassured anxious Americans.